zeke/devcenter-scraper/content/md/dynos.md

 <div class="callout" markdown="1">Please note that it is currently possible that processes in a dyno that is being shut down may receive multiple SIGTERMs</div>

 The application processes have ten seconds to shut down cleanly (ideally, they will do so more quickly than that).
 During this time they should stop accepting new requests or jobs and attempt to finish their current requests, or put jobs back on the queue for other worker processes to handle.
 If any processes remain after ten seconds, the dyno manager will terminate them forcefully with `SIGKILL`.

+When performing controlled or periodic restarts, new dynos are spun up as soon as shutdown signals are sent to processes in the old dynos.

 We can see how this works in practice with a sample worker process.
 We'll use Ruby here as an illustrative language - the mechanism is identical in other languages.
 Imagine a process that does nothing but loop and print out a message periodically: